Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ## Disable application registration for an API Product version {#disable}

-Disabling application registration removes all plugins that were initially enabled through application registration for this service.
+Disabling application registration ensures Dev Portal developers can no longer request new registrations for the API product version.
+Existing registrations are not affected.
 To remove a plugin by disabling application registration, follow these steps:

 1. Select an API Product from the **API Product** menu